Kursein-dev/kursein-bot/replit.md

 - All chip transactions should be logged for transparency and monitoring.

 ## System Architecture
 The bot is built using Python 3.11 and the discord.py 2.6.4 library, supporting both traditional prefix and native Discord slash commands.
 All configurations and user data are stored persistently using JSON files.
-The bot includes background tasks for bump reminders, claim reminders, and daily shop rotation (checks at 2pm PST using pytz timezone handling).
+The bot includes background tasks for bump reminders, claim reminders, daily shop rotation (checks at 2pm PST using pytz timezone handling), and stream checking every 5 minutes.

 **UI/UX Decisions:**
 - Clear, organized, and categorized help interfaces with pagination.